benmatselby/precis/README.md

 Build:

   -current-iteration string
         What is the current iteration
   -display-github
         Do you want to show GitHub information? (default true) -display-travis
-    	Do you want to show Travis CI information? (default true) -display-vsts
+        Do you want to show Travis CI information? (default true) -display-azure-devops
-    	Do you want to show Visual Studio Team Services information?
+        Do you want to show Azure DevOps information?
   -github-owner string
         The GitHub CI owner (or define env var GITHUB_OWNER) -github-token string
         The GitHub CI authentication token (or define env var GITHUB_TOKEN) -interval string
         The refresh rate for the dashboard (default "60s") -travis-owner string
         The Travis CI owner (or define env var TRAVIS_CI_OWNER) -travis-token string
-    	The Travis CI authentication token (or define env var TRAVIS_CI_TOKEN) -vsts-account string
+        The Travis CI authentication token (or define env var TRAVIS_CI_TOKEN) -azure-devops-account string
-    	The Visual Studio Team Services account (or define env var VSTS_ACCOUNT) -vsts-build-branch string
+        The Azure DevOps account (or define env var AZURE_DEVOPS_ACCOUNT) -azure-devops-build-branch string
-    	Comma separated list of branches to display (default "master") -vsts-build-count int
+        Comma separated list of branches to display (default "master") -azure-devops-build-count int
-    	How many builds should we display (default 10) -vsts-project string
+        How many builds should we display (default 10) -azure-devops-project string
-    	The Visual Studio Team Services project (or define env var VSTS_PROJECT) -vsts-team string
+        The Azure DevOps project (or define env var AZURE_DEVOPS_PROJECT) -azure-devops-team string
-    	The Visual Studio Team Services team (or define env var VSTS_TEAM) -vsts-token string
+        The Azure DevOps team (or define env var AZURE_DEVOPS_TEAM) -azure-devops-token string
-    	The Visual Studio Team Services auth token (or define env var VSTS_TOKEN)
+        The Azure DevOps auth token (or define env var AZURE_DEVOPS_TOKEN)
 ```

 ## Configuration